 8. Kufr al-Istihza

 The word istihza is derived from the Arabic language and means to mock or ridicule.
-Kufr al-Istihza refers to the disbelief committed when one mock or ridicules Islamic beliefs, its core principles, or practices.
+Kufr al-Istihza refers to the disbelief committed when one mocks or ridicules Islamic beliefs, its core principles, or practices.

 9. Kufr ul-Kurh